- Mistakes in the Name.

 Sending in too many photos or videos

 Sending in too many photos or videos that are too long.
 We find that your KidsCasting.com portfolio or a comp card is enough information.
-What is more important, is the quality of photos and videos.
+What is more important is the quality of photos and videos.
 A headshot should be just that — a headshot.
-The framing of the photo and what's in the photo is what matters.
+The photo's framing and what's in the photo matter.
 Please don’t upload selfies or photos with props to your child’s profile.
 It's also difficult to make out your child’s features in a picture taken from a distance.

 Disregard Rules

 Please don’t call unless specified.
-Your submission should consume as little of the casting directors time as possible.
+Your submission should consume as little of the casting director's time as possible.
 Avoid calling the production office or casting director's office unless you're given a number and asked to call.
 If you are “guilty” of any of the mistakes listed above, don’t worry — this is a continuous learning process, and the more active you are, the better you will get at it.
-If you pay attention to all these details, you will soon be receiving many more callbacks, and your child will have a lot of fun, and more job offers to choose from!
+If you pay attention to all these details, you will soon receive many more callbacks, and your child will have a lot of fun and more job offers!